Best Smart Thermostat 2026: The Complete Buyer’s Guide

 The C-Wire Question

-Continuous power to your thermostat is supplied by the C-wire (common wire).
+The C-wire (common wire) supplies continuous power to your thermostat.
 The majority of intelligent thermostats require Wi-Fi, displays and sensors.
 This wire is not always available in old houses.

 The good news is that in the event that you do not have a C-wire, you can use the following options:

-1. Utilize a spare wire: In most homes it is possible to find an unused wire that is buried within the wall.
+1. Utilize a spare wire: In most homes, you can find an unused wire that is buried within the wall.

 2. Add a C-wire adapter: Ecobee, Nest, or third-party kits overcome this with ease.